dmanojbabu/app-rating-analytics/README.md

      ![](https://raw.githubusercontent.com/dmanojbabu/app-rating-analytics/main/img/jupyter-results.PNG)

+## Clean up resources
+To stop and delete containers, delete volumes with database data and downloaded images, run:

+`docker-compose down --volumes --rmi all`

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.